 Although gardening is not really allowed on public property, there are signs the authorities may be in tune with guerilla gardeners.
 Some cities have begun allowing residents to "adopt" traffic circles, boulevards and other pieces of public property.

-As far as we know the term "guerrilla gardening" originated in the first edition of The Handbook in 1993.
-Since then the term has become a meme, spreading far and wide.
+As far as we know, the term "guerrilla gardening" originated in the first edition of The Citizen's Handbook in 1993.
+Since then, the term has become a meme, spreading far and wide — like tiny seeds carried by the wind.

 The Citizen's Handbook / Home / About / Table of Contents